A common test that is performed when managing diabetes is the “HbA1c” test.

 Levels can be easily checked with a blood test.
 The sample does not need to be a fasting sample and can be taken at any time of the day.

 What Are The Advantages Of HbA1c Measurements?

 - It can help diagnose prolonged episodes of high blood sugar, even if the fasting sugar is normal on the day of the test.

 - It provides information on how well a patient is able to keep their blood sugar under control with treatment measures.
 Ideal control is achieved when A1c levels are below 6.5%.

-- A high A1c level is more closely related to the development of complication than a fasting sugar.
+- A high A1c level is more closely related to the development of complications than a fasting sugar.
 This means that if the A1c level is high, you are at risk of developing complications from diabetes.

 - A fasting sample is not needed to measure A1c levels.

 - A1c level measurement is not affected by what the patient has eaten on the day and what exercise has been done on the day the blood sample is tested.

 - Testing A1c may work out cheaper in the long run as compared to periodic fasting and post-prandial sugar checks.
 Of course, this depends on the number of glucose level tests that are done.